w3f/General-Grants-Program/grants/speculative/load_balanced_endpoints_operations.md

 ---

 A centralized API endpoint provider like Infura presents a variety of risks to the ecosystem that can only be averted by taking a decentralized approach.
 While this grant will provide a centralized API endpoint, our approach is fully open source such that anyone can run their own endpoints with the same capabilities.

+While our main goal with building the v2 architecture is to optimize query response time, many opportunities arise from building a robust pattern that can easily be extended to be inclusive of additional endpoints.
+While it would be impossible to build all the optimizations and additional endpoints ourselves, we hope to lay the ground work such that other groups / Insight fellows can expand on it to deliver additional features to the ecosystem.

 CLI's are useful for making the node deployments simple to new users but can become quite opinionated when building in how optionality is expressed.
 To make things customizable and configurable, we have built [nukikata](https://github.com/insight-infrastructure/nukikata), a declarative CLI with loops and conditionals, that we will be supporting in the long term.
 It is an upstream fork of [cookiecutter](https://github.com/cookiecutter/cookiecutter), the worlds most popular code templating tool.
 We hope to make building customizable parachains one-click and allow for quick rendering of common code templates and best practices starter packages.
 For node operation, we based the CLI for our [reference architecture](https://github.com/insight-w3f/terragrunt-polkadot) on this tool and will be streamlining its patterns over time.